Audio Stream Input/Output

-Audio Stream Input/Output (ASIO) is a computer sound card driver protocol for digital audio specified by Steinberg, providing a low-latency and high fidelity interface between a software application and a computer's sound card.
-Whereas Microsoft's DirectSound is commonly used as an intermediary signal path for non-professional users, ASIO allows musicians and sound engineers to access external hardware directly.
+Audio Stream Input/Output (ASIO) is a computer audio interface driver protocol for digital audio specified by Steinberg, providing high data throughput, synchronization, and low latency between a software application and a computer's audio interface or sound card.

-Overview

-ASIO bypasses the normal audio path from a user application through layers of intermediary Windows operating system software so that an application connects directly to the sound card hardware.
+ASIO bypasses the normal audio path from a user application through layers of intermediary operating system software so that an application connects directly to the sound card hardware.
 Each layer that is bypassed means a reduction in latency (the delay between an application sending audio information and it being reproduced by the sound card, or input signals from the sound card being available to the application).
 In this way, ASIO offers a relatively simple way of accessing multiple audio inputs and outputs independently.

+History

+ASIO was initially released in 1997 in order to enable streaming of one or more audio streams from an (multi-input/output) audio interface to a software and vice versa with minimal latency and sample accurate synchronization of the audio streams.
+It allows the audio streams to use any sample rate and supports bit resolutions of 16, 24, 32 bit integer and 32 or 64 bit floating point.

+The release of ASIO 2.0 in 1999 brought further enhancements such as ASIO Direct Monitoring, where an audio signal is monitored directly from the audio interface with close to zero latency, and ASIO Positioning Protocol, used to sample accurately synchronize a computer to other digital machines such as ADAT recorder or also other computers.

+ASIO 2.3 introduced monitoring for dropouts in the audio stream.

 Operating systems

-Interface support is normally restricted to Microsoft Windows.
-Starting with Windows Vista, KMixer has been removed and replaced by WASAPI and a new WaveRT port driver.
+Currently only Microsoft Windows is supported by the ASIO SDK, with support on Intel-based and ARM64 platforms.

+While originally supporting MacOS, the introduction of Core Audio with macOS X made ASIO support for this OS unnecessary.

 There is also an experimental ASIO driver for Wine, WineASIO, for a Windows compatibility layer for Linux.
 WineASIO driver uses the JACK sound server as its audio back-end and allows many ASIO-aware applications to run with low latency under WINE.

-Other free or open source alternatives are ASIO4All, FlexASIO, ASIO2KS, and ASIO2WASAPI.

-Being a proprietary protocol, it does not have any universal compatibility with Windows-based DAW and other recording software.
-For example, the user manual of the Audacity audio editor states: "Licensing restrictions prevent us including ASIO support in released versions of Audacity, but Audacity can be compiled with ASIO support for private, non-distributable use."
+Licensing

+The license to use the ASIO software development kit (SDK) and to distribute an ASIO driver is free of charge.
+Yet an SDK license agreement has to be signed.

+On October 15 2025 Steinberg announced that ASIO can be used under dual license terms adding GPLv3 as an open-source option.